divineforge/divineforge/PLANS.md

 **Articles to Write:**
 1. "Why I'm Escaping Corporate Banking (Slowly)"
-   - The Maybank frustration story
+   - The corporate frustration story
    - What's broken in enterprise IT
    - The plan forward